Career Resources for Student Veterans & Service Members

 Find Other Student Veterans and Service Members

 Student veterans and service members often find it very helpful to connect with peers on-campus.
 The University of Minnesota's Student Veterans Association (SVA) has regular professional development and social events, and is open to student veterans and the friends, family, and supporters of student veterans.

 To compete for jobs and internships outside of the military, you will need to adapt your resume language to civilian terms.
 For help in doing so, visit O*NET and click on "Crosswalk Search" to enter your military job code.
 This tool will translate your military assignment into a civilian occupation with key words to help you write effective bullet statements.
 Visit Career & Internship Services for help with this process and check out Resume Writing for Veterans (PDF).

 Know Your Rights

 The Uniformed Services Employment and Reemployment Rights Act (USERRA) is a broad law with implications for returning veterans, including protection from job discrimination.
-Find more information visit the U.S. Department of Labor USERRA website.
+Find more information visit U.S. Department of Labor USERRA.

 Many organizations want to hire veterans and in some cases give preference to veteran applicants: